Phoenix sole survivor of suitcase horror

 It was unclear exactly how long the kittens had been abandoned on the side of the road, but the suitcase had been there long enough to leave an indentation in the grass.

-The kittens were about 6-weeks-old which was too young to be separated from their mother.
+The kittens were about six weeks old, which was too young to be separated from their mother.

 The incident had been reported to both police and the SPCA, and she hoped whoever had killed and abandoned the litter faced prosecution.